joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/09/us/thomas-v-cash-dead.html

 **Jerome Lowenstein, 92, Dies; Teaching Doctor With a Literary Sideline**\
-`When not guiding students in a compassionate approach to patient care, he led a tiny publishing imprint that won a surprise Pulitzer Prize with a novel others had rejected.`\
+`When not guiding students in a compassionate approach to patient care, he led a tiny publishing imprint that put out a much-rejected debut novel that won a surprise Pulitzer Prize.`\
 https://nytimes.com/2026/01/09/books/jerome-lowenstein-dead.html

 **David Cone will not return to ESPN's MLB coverage**\